EinKeks/ws-client-examples/README.md

 Then, you can subscribe/unsubscribe to any channel of an existing currency pair in the exchange.

-If you want to place/cancel limit orders, you should first login (providing your API key, signed by your private key) and then use methods for placing/cancelling orders (you also must signed your requests by your private key).
+If you want to place/cancel limit orders or use other private API, you should first login (providing your API key, signed by your private key) and then use methods for placing/cancelling orders (you also must signed your requests by your private key).

-You can find example clients for Python and JavaScript in this repo (simple clients for Java and C# coming soon).
+You can find example clients for Python and JavaScript in this repo.
+Simple clients for Java and C# are also here.

 `WARNING!!!` examples contain invalid authentication keys.
 You have to provide your keys to test private api part.
 Be VERY careful - examples make orders and trades!!!!